 The most effective Suite360 Student implementations involve classroom teachers both in the classroom and as program users.
-This video and the following article will address the unique way that classroom teachers use the Suite360 Student program.
+This article will address the unique way that classroom teachers use the Suite360 Student program.

 Checking Your Class Roster(s)

 In order to do anything with students in the program, you'll need to ensure that your class roster(s) includes your students.
-You can view your class roster by logging into the program and clicking on the "Classes" tab on your Suite360 Dashboard.
+You can view your class roster by logging into the program and clicking on the "Classes" menu item that is located under "Users"

 For help logging into your Suite360 program, please talk to your program administrator